System Design Space

 Explicit principles and ADR discipline prevent local optimizations from conflicting at platform scale.

-How to go through software architecture step by step
+How to reason about architecture step by step

 Step 1